rsksmart/rif-rollup-js-sdk/docs/accounts/README.md

 ## Wallet

 `Wallet` object is used to interact with the RIF Rollup network.
-The wallet has a rootstock address associated with it and the user that owns this rootstock account owns a corresponding RIF Rollup account.
-By ownership of rootstock account we mean ability to send rootstock transactions and optionally ability to sign messages.
+The wallet has a Rootstock address associated with it and the user that owns this Rootstock account owns a corresponding RIF Rollup account.
+By ownership of Rootstock account we mean ability to send Rootstock transactions and optionally ability to sign messages.

 Wallet has nonce associated with it and it is used to prevent transaction replay.
 Only transactions with the nonce that is equal to the current nonce of the wallet can be executed.

 To create transactions in the RIF Rollup network wallet must have RIF Rollup key pair associated with it.
-RIF Rollup keys are handled by [Signer] object and can be created using different methods, the most convenient way is to create these keys by deriving them from rootstock signature of the specific message, this method is used by default if user does not provide `Signer` created using some other method.
+RIF Rollup keys are handled by [Signer] object and can be created using different methods, the most convenient way is to create these keys by deriving them from Rootstock signature of the specific message.
+This method is used by default if user does not provide `Signer` created using some other method.

 For RIF Rollup keys to be valid user should register them once in the RIF Rollup network using [set signing key transaction].
-For rootstock wallets that do not support message signing [additional rootstock transaction] is required.
+For Rootstock wallets that do not support message signing [additional Rootstock transaction] is required.
 RIF Rollup keys can be changed at any time.

-Transactions such as [Transfer] and [Withdraw] are additionally signed using rootstock account of the wallet, this signature is used for additional security in case RIF Rollup keys of the wallet are compromised.
+Transactions such as [Transfer] and [Withdraw] are additionally signed using Rootstock account of the wallet, this signature is used for additional security in case RIF Rollup keys of the wallet are compromised.
 User is asked to sign readable representation of the transaction and signature check is performed when transaction is submitted to RIF Rollup.